Contact InformationMain office:

 Students who want to finish the traditional written GED® test by the end of this year must finish their pre-testing by Nov.
 1. The pre-test is completed with an adviser who certifies that the student is prepared for the GED® exam.
 If not, he or she will be referred to appropriate preparation classes.

-Contact CCRI’s Center for Workforce and Community Education to register for the GED® or the pre-test or to learn more about CCRI’s adult education services for people who want to prepare for the GED® examination.
+Contact CCRI’s Workforce Partnerships to register for the GED® or the pre-test or to learn more about CCRI’s adult education services for people who want to prepare for the GED® examination.
 The offices can be reached by phone at 401-825-2014 (Warwick), 333-7070 (Lincoln) or 455-6019 (Providence) and are open from 8 a.m. to 4 p.m. each weekday.
 The pre-test and the GED® exams are given only at the Providence and Lincoln campuses.